Man loses car to machete-wielding robbers

 Manicaland police spokesperson Inspector Tavhiringwa Kakohwa yesterday confirmed the incident to NewsDay.

-He said on November 6 at around 4pm, the complainant, Marshal Jujuwa, was at Dangamvura bus rank in Mutare when he was approached by two unknown persons who purported that they wanted to hire him.
+He said on November 6 at around 4pm, the complainant, Marshal Jujuwa, was at Dangamvura bus terminus in Mutare when he was approached by two unknown persons who requested to hire his vehicle.

-The two said they wanted him to take them to Zimunya township after claiming that they wanted to see a prophet there.
+The two said they wanted him to take them to Zimunya township claiming they wanted to consult a prophet there.

-At around 6pm when they were in Zimunya at a secluded place, the two armed robbers produced a machete before threatening to kill Jujuwa.
+At around 6pm when they were in Zimunya at a secluded place, the two produced a machete and threatened to kill Jujuwa.

-They tied his legs with electric cables and taped his mouth with an insulation tape.
+They tied his legs with electric cables and gagged him with insulation tape.

-The robbers then took his car keys, money and other belongings and drove away towards the Mutare-Masvingo Highway.
+The robbers then took his money and other belongings and drove off.

 Follow Kenneth on Twitter